Search String

 Arkanoid was distributed on 1x 3.5" 880 kB diskette.

 Arkanoid on the ST/Amiga is a timeless classic.
-I give both versions 9.9/10.
+I give both versions 9.9/10: the highest score I have given any game.

 Arkanoid Capsules